Veronica Samuels

 As the vintage railcars of the Grand Canyon Railway take you to one of America’s most treasured landmarks, you feel transported back in time in the ancient coaches, especially the Pullman Class carriage from 1923.

-The 2-hour-and-15-minute train ride takes you past the cattle ranches and you will learn about the Old West through live music by musicians wearing cowboy attire.
+The 2-hour-and-15-minute train ride takes you past the cattle ranches, and you will learn about the Old West through live music by musicians wearing cowboy attire.

 Recommended tour – Grand Canyon Railway Adventure Package, – Journey across the Northern Arizona countryside on a full-day journey aboard the Grand Canyon Railway.